rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset Software

-Get software found on an asset.
+This action is used to get software found on an asset.
 Can only be used if the asset has first been scanned

 ##### Input